kamermanpr/pangolin-and-aardvark/README.md

 ## Citation

-Phakoago M, Kamerman P, Maloney S, Fuller A. social media as a tool to understand the distribution and ecology of two elusive mammals: the aardvark and pangolin. [manuscript in preparation]
+Phakoago M, Kamerman PR, Maloney SK, Fuller A. social media as a tool to understand the distribution and ecology of two elusive mammals: the aardvark and pangolin. [manuscript in preparation]

 ## Abstract